vinayakjaas/exospherehost/README.md

 For more information, please refer to our [documentation](https://docs.exosphere.host).

 ### Steps to build the Documentation locally
-1. Install UV: Follow the offical instructions [here](https://docs.astral.sh/uv/#installation).
+1. Install UV: Follow the official instructions [here](https://docs.astral.sh/uv/#installation).
 2. Clone this repository, use command `git clone https://github.com/exospherehost/exospherehost.git`
 3. Install dependencies by navigating to `docs` folder and executing `uv sync`
 4. Use the command `uv run mkdocs serve` while `docs` folder being your working path.